cosmicdust0/DSA-portfolio.github.io/index.md

-# Supply Chain Optimization with Data Structures and Algorithms (DSA)
+# Supply Chain Optimization with DSA

 # Project Description:
 This project demonstrates the application of data structures and algorithms (DSA) and ML to optimize a specific aspect of supply chain management, such as inventory management, logistics planning, or route optimization.